Program on Science, Technology and Society at HarvardHarvard Kennedy School of Government | Harvard University

-Lydie Cabane holds a post-doctoral fellowship from the Institute for Research on Innovation and Society (IFRIS) and is affiliated with the CERMES3 (Research Centre on Health, Medicine, Science and Society) in Paris, France.
+Lydie Cabane currently works as Postdoctoral Researcher at the London School of Economics and Political Science.
+She has held a post-doctoral fellowship from the Institute for Research on Innovation and Society (IFRIS) and was affiliated with the CERMES3 (Research Centre on Health, Medicine, Science and Society) in Paris, France.
 Her current research focuses on how science and universities have shaped the field of ‘global health’.
-She is visiting at Harvard for the Fall Semester, 2014.
+She was a Visiting Fellow with the Program on Science, Technology and Society (STS) at the Harvard Kennedy School of Government in 2014.
 During her stay, she will conduct empirical research on how North American universities have developed ‘global health’ curricula, programmes and research in relation with the transforming geopolitics of the 21st century.

 In 2012, she received a PhD in sociology from Sciences Po Paris.
 Her dissertation, entitled “Governing disasters.
 Policy, knowledge and organisation of disaster management in South Africa”, analysed how science, techniques and professions shaped understanding of disasters, and consequently state intervention throughout the 20th century until the contemporary era.
 This case-study was carefully inscribed in broader global transformations, through an empirical analysis of transnational expert networks, the circulation of sciences and risk analysis.